The Dark Pictures: Switchback VR

 The Dark Pictures: Switchback VR is a rail shooter video game developed and published by Supermassive Games for the PlayStation VR2.
 It was released on 16 March 2023.
 It is a spin-off of The Dark Pictures Anthology and features the player riding a horror-themed roller coaster.

-It is a spiritual sequel to the 2016 VR game Until Dawn: Rush of Blood, which was also a launch game near the original PlayStation VR’s release.
+It is a spiritual sequel to the 2016 VR game Until Dawn: Rush of Blood, which was also a game released near the original PlayStation VR's launch.

 Gameplay

-The game is a spin-off from The Dark Pictures Anthology and features various locations from the four games of its first season.
+The game is a spin-off from The Dark Pictures Anthology and features various locations from the four games.

+Much like the previous rail shooter, the player is armed with a set of pistols to shoot targets, objects and enemies, shooting boxes that give brief upgrades to their guns (semi-automatic, shotgun, etc.).
+In this game, particularly in the third-through-eighth levels, the player is given special items (namely the UV light, Flare Gun and Stun Gun) to aid in overcoming specific obstacles and solving puzzles/utilizing environmental mechanics.

+Players shoot switches on the rollercoaster track to alter course and make important decisions that will determine the player's fate.
+In addition, the player has to solve puzzles to save the other passengers, who can either die, be abandoned by the player, or be saved depending on how the player solves the puzzle.
+The characters' fates cannot be reversed should they die or be abandoned.